Basics

 Ethical considerations for qualitative data

-Researchers should always be careful with collecting and handling qualitative data, especially if it contains personal information or is obtained without consent.
-People's perspectives can often be reduced to numbers if quantitative analysis is possible but qualitative data collection often preserves the words, circumstances, and behaviors of people who may feel uncomfortable with how such data might be used.
-The main consideration is how the researcher should prevent presenting the data to their audiences in a way that provides unwelcome clues about participants' identities.
+Researchers should always be careful with collecting and handling qualitative data, especially if it contains personal information or needs to be obtained with consent.
+People's perspectives are simplified and aggregated into numbers when quantitative analysis is pursued, but qualitative data collection often preserves the words, circumstances, and behaviors of people, and participants may feel uncomfortable with how such data might be used.
+An important consideration is how the researcher should present the data to their audiences while not revealing any clues about participants' identities.

-Medical records are especially sensitive as people can connect names to health conditions that patients may prefer to keep secret.
+Medical records, for example, are especially sensitive as people can connect names to health conditions that patients may prefer to keep secret.
 In observations, people may not want their pictures taken if they don't want to be associated with being in a particular place.
-Respondents in interviews and focus groups may choose to withdraw from research after they say something they think might be embarrassing or uncomfortable if their words are used later.
+Respondents in interviews and focus groups may choose to withdraw from research after having said something about which they feel embarrassed or uncomfortable.

-Before collecting any data, researchers should obtain informed consent from participants to ensure that they understand their rights and how their privacy is protected.
+Before collecting any data, researchers should obtain informed consent from participants to ensure that participants understand their rights and how their privacy is protected.
 This might be a challenge in observations, especially when they occur outside a controlled environment.
-When collecting data in the field, researchers might consider avoiding taking pictures or videos of people's faces or recognizable clothing or possessions.
+When collecting data in the field, researchers might consider avoiding taking pictures or videos of people's faces, recognizable clothing, or possessions.
 As a result, field notes might be the most appropriate form of data to collect while observing in the field.